scrabbletank/farhome-rules/rulesdoc.md

 You conjure an additional arrow for every level above 2nd.

+___
-#### Howling Whirlwind
+#### Binding
 *2nd Level*
-___
 - **Casting Time:** 7 AP
 - **Range:** 10
+- **Duration:** concentration, 10 minutes

+Shimmering chains bind a creature in range.
+Make a spellcasting roll against the creatures Dexterity, adding 2 bad die to the roll if the creature is Large or bigger.
+On success the creature is restrained for the duration.
+At the start of each of their turns they can make a Strength save vs your spellcasting, breaking the chains on success.

+You can target an additional creature for every level above 2nd.

+___
+#### Cloud of Teeth
+*2nd Level*
+- **Casting Time:** 6 AP
+- **Range:** Self
-- **Duration:** 1 minute
+- **Duration:** concentration, 10 minutes

-You create a spiraling mass of wind on a tile in range.
-Any creature that moves adjacent to the Whirlwind must make a Strength save vs your spellcasting, on fail they are pushed back 2 tiles stopping if a creature or object is in the way.
-If they stop this way they take 1 wound in damage.
-Any mundane projectile firing over or adjacent to the whirlwind must roll a wound die, missing on wound.

-For the duration starting on the next turn, you may move the Whirlwind up to 2 tiles once per turn.
+- **Damage Type:** Piercing

+You create a swirling cloud of teeth around yourself.
+These teeth fill gaps in your armor, if you roll 4 or less defense die add a defense die, otherwise improve 1 defense die.
+The cloud extends to all adjacent tiles, any creature entering it for the first time or starting their turn there must make a defense save vs your spellcasting.
+On hit they take a wound and gain Slow 1.

-Add a proficiency die for every level cast above 2nd.
+The tiles effected increases by 1 in all directions for each level cast above the 2nd.

+___
 #### Command
 *2nd Level*
-___
 - **Casting Time:** 7 AP
 - **Range:** 10
 - **Duration:** 8 Hours